Tagbilaran Airport: Closure and proposed redevelopment

 In July 2021, the Tagbilaran City council raised concerns over the safety and cleanliness of the defunct airport, citing the accumulation of garbage in the runway, some vehicles that were passing directly through the runway, and other safety issues.
 Months prior, the airport site hosted various events including a mobile market and the month-long Ubi Festival.

-A campaign rally of then-Vice President Leni Robredo and then-incumbent Senator Francis Pangilinan for their presidential and vice-presidential candidaties was held at the airport's runway on 1 April 2022 as part of their campaign for the 2022 general elections.
+A campaign rally of then-Vice President Leni Robredo and then-incumbent Senator Kiko Pangilinan for their presidential and vice-presidential candidaties was held at the airport's runway on April 1, 2022, as part of their campaign for the 2022 general elections.

 In December 2023, Boholano Governor Aris Aumentado and the Bohol Provincial Government discussed with Civil Aviation Authority of the Philippines officials to create a one unified plan, through a joint venture for the use of the old airport.
 If approved, the area will be made into an IT park development that will especially accommodate BPO locators, and many companies have already expressed their plans into investing in the region.